Multi-drive servers and NAS / SAN systems

 Failed RAID 5 array

-We record our work to show the real service process.
-This video covers the full procedure of preparing drives, imaging, and array reconstruction — two of four drives in a RAID 5 configuration had failed, putting the system into Fail mode.
-The recovery result: 99% of data intact, 1 file corrupted.
+We film our work to show the real service process.
+The video below is a complete procedure of drive preparation, imaging, and array reconstruction — due to failure of two of four drives in a RAID 5 configuration the system entered Fail mode; the recovery result was 99% of working data and 1 corrupted file.

-Working with RAID arrays requires both hardware for individual drive recovery and software that understands RAID structures, file systems, and virtualisation.
-We handle configurations that automated solutions cannot cope with.
+Working with RAID arrays requires both hardware for individual drive handling and software that understands RAID structures, file systems, and virtualisation.
+We handle configurations that automated solutions cannot process.

 - AceLab PC-3000 Express with RAID extension